VikingQueen85/VikingQueen85/README.md

 ---

 ## 🧑‍💻 About Me
-I’m a passionate and driven developer with a strong foundation in modern web technologies, having recently completed my **Full Stack Web Development Certification at Mission Ready (2024–2025)**.
+I’m a passionate and driven Full-Stack Web Developer with a strong foundation in modern web technologies, having recently completed my **Full Stack Web Development Certification at Mission Ready (2024–2025)**.

 💡 My background as a **Registered Nurse** gives me an edge in problem-solving, communication, patience, and attention to detail.
 🌱 Currently expanding into **Advanced React, CloudFlare, Auth0, TypeScript, LangChain, LangGraph, Next.js, and TailwindCSS**.